AdamCarballo/Unity-MultiPool/README.md

 ----
 Using object pooling to replace `Instantiate()` and `Destroy()` can help the CPU on games with multiple instances of the same object, like *bullet hell* games or *shooters*.
 It also helps enormously on mobile platforms with reduced CPU capabilities.

-Object pools will trade a little of memory foot print for a lower usage of CPU.
+Object pools will trade a little of memory footprint for a lower usage of CPU.
 This is crucial for maintaining consistent framerates.

 This Object Pooling solution can be used for separated objects and pools without the need of duplicating scripts or GameObjects.